Imalent RT70 Flashlight Review Update

 There’s a lanyard included, which connects in these holes in the tailcap.

 The lanyard is interesting and unusual.
-It’s quite a long piece of cord, and seems as though it’s meant to wrap around the head temporarily during carry, and can almost function as a handhold.
+It’s quite a long piece of cord, and it seems as though it’s meant to wrap around the head temporarily during carry, and can almost function as a handhold.
 It’s an interesting design, and to be sure, I like it.
 At least as much as the “normal” lanyards, in any case.

 Power and Runtime

 The RT35 is powered by four 18650 cells.
 These cells need to be quite long, but capable of fairly high current.
 You’ll need good cells for this light – I tested this all the way up to 15.5A on Turbo!
 So the current used by this light isn’t trivial!
 The cells I’m using here are specials from LiIonWholesale.
 Here’s that cell.
 It’s a protected MJ1 cell and seems to work well in this light.
-(To wit, with this cell the light hits over 95% of output claim, which is perfectly adequate.)
+(To wit, with this cell, the light hits over 95% of the output claim, which is perfectly adequate.)

 Be aware that the light actually needs a quite long cell.
 I had a set of 3 Efest cells that were long enough.
 But button top 30q cells were not long enough.
 And that’s a bit of a rub, because this means the cells have to be cranked down quite hard for good contact to the head, and that’s more rubbing on the brass parts on the inside….
 Again, I understand why some makers use cell holders, and some just build the battery in place.
 This is why.

 The cells are in parallel, so the light will actually operate on any number of cells.
 Even Turbo is accessible with a single cell, though I’m not sure the output will be “real Turbo”.
-This could be cell-quality dependent, and higher quality cells offering more current can perform better.
+This could be cell-quality dependent, and higher-quality cells offering more current can perform better.

 Here’s a runtime on Turbo.
-I measured the 30 second output at around 5400, which is above 95% of the claim, and that’s close enough.
+I measured the 30-second output at around 5400, which is above 95% of the claim, and that’s close enough.

 At the end of the runtime, the light just shuts off from around 550 lumens cleanly with no fade out.

-High runtime is fairly similar, with a heavy stepdown from the initial output, to around 3400 lumens.
+High runtime is fairly similar, with a heavy stepdown from the initial output to around 3400 lumens.
 High over 2400 lumens is maintained for a respectable 1.5 hours!

 At 3.1V, the red switch indicator was solid red.
 At 2.9V, the switch indicator flashed.
 At 2.7V, the light shut off.